carleryd/simple-bitcoin-wallet/README.md

 ## About

-This project is a simple Bitcoin HD wallet built with [Next.js](https://nextjs.org), [TypeScript](https://www.typescriptlang.org/), [React](https://react.dev/), [MaterialUI](https://mui.com/material-ui/) and other smaller libraries such as [zod](https://zod.dev/) for validating request payloads.
+This project is a simple Bitcoin HD wallet built with [Next.js](https://nextjs.org), [TypeScript](https://www.typescriptlang.org/), [React](https://react.dev/), [MaterialUI](https://mui.com/material-ui/) and [zod](https://zod.dev/) for validating request payloads.

-The wallet utilises Bitcoin libraries [bitcoinjs-lib](https://github.com/bitcoinjs/bitcoinjs-lib) as well as libraries for the two Bitcoin Improvement Proposals (BIP) [bip39](https://github.com/bitcoinjs/bip39) for generating mnemonic phrases and addresses and [bip32](https://github.com/bitcoinjs/bip32) for deriving keys from the mnemonic phrases.
+The wallet utilises the Bitcoin library [bitcoinjs-lib](https://github.com/bitcoinjs/bitcoinjs-lib) as well as implementations for the two Bitcoin Improvement Proposals (BIP) [bip39](https://github.com/bitcoinjs/bip39) for generating mnemonic phrases and addresses and [bip32](https://github.com/bitcoinjs/bip32) for deriving keys from the mnemonic phrases.

 The future of this project is very unclear, but below are some improvements which should be made if it were to be developed further.